DataBiosphere/data-store/README.md

 #### Creating AWS Event Relay User

-One last piece of infrastructure that must be deployed is an AWS Event Relay User.
+One last piece of infrastructure that must be created before deployment is the AWS Event Relay User.
 The event relay ([`daemons/dss-gs-event-relay`](daemons/gss-gs-event-relay)) is responsible for transmitting events from AWS to GCP.
 Running this script will create a user, which requirest the `iam:CreateUser` privilege, which is granted to project admins on the GCP account.

 ```
 # This script must be run by a GCP project admin
 ./scripts/create_config_aws_event_relay_user.py
 ```

+If you do not run this step, the `make deploy` command will fail due to a missing secret in the secrets manager.

 #### Deploying